-We showed that $Mpz^{Q215X/+}$ mice present an hypomyelination in sciatic nerves (Fig. 1A, B), caused by a technical loss of function and a dose-dependent gain of abnormal function (Fratta et al., 2018).
-Thus, although the Q215X mutant allele caused a mild phenotype, the Q215X model displayed features of a human CHN with non-progressive hypomyelination throughout development (Fratta et al., 2018).
+We showed that $Mpz^{Q215X/+}$ mice present an hypomyelination in sciatic nerves (Fig. 1A, B), caused by a technical loss of function and a dose-dependent gain of abnormal function (25).
+Thus, although the Q215X mutant allele caused a mild phenotype, the Q215X model displayed features of a human CHN with non-progressive hypomyelination throughout development (25).

 To determine if the hypomyelination in $Mpz^{Q215X/+}$ Schwann cells is caused by a misregulation of myelin genes, we quantified RNA and protein levels of the major myelin genes in Q215X mutants during development.
 Both Q215X heterozygote and homozygote sciatic nerves showed a reduction of Pmp22 and Mag mRNA at early time points P5 and/or P10, when myelination is initiating (Fig. 1 C-F).
-In addition, Q215X heterozygote and homozygote sciatic nerves had reduced levels of PMP22, MAG and MBP at P5 (Fig. 1 G-J and Fig. EV1).
-We analyzed the mRNA and protein levels for Egr2, a key transcriptional regulator of myelin genes, but did not find any dysregulation, suggesting that the underexpression of myelin genes in Q215X is independent of Egr2 (Fig. 1 F, J).
+In addition, Q215X heterozygote and homozygote sciatic nerves had reduced levels of PMP22, MAG and MBP at P5 (Fig. 1 G-K).
+We analyzed the mRNA and protein levels for Egr2, a key transcriptional regulator of myelin genes, but did not find any dysregulation, suggesting that the underexpression of myelin genes in Q215X is independent of Egr2 (Fig. 1 F, K).
 These results suggest that the Q215X allele affect myelin protein expression and is well suited for the study of therapeutical approaches aiming at rescuing hypomyelination.

-Overexpression of NRG1 type III restores myelin thickness in Q215X mice
+Overexpression of NRG1 type III improves myelin thickness in Q215X mice

-NRG1 type III expressed on axons determines whether Schwann cells will form myelin, and its thickness, through the activation of the master myelin gene transcription factor Egr2 (Kao et al., 2009; Taveggia et al., 2005).
-Overexpressing NRG1 type III isoform in sensory and motor neurons significantly increases myelin thickness in the peripheral nervous system (Michailov et al., 2004; Velanac et al., 2012).

-Q215X mutants present a hypomyelination with decreased myelin gene expression, likely due to a loss of transcriptional signals.
-Thus, we expect that introducing exogenous expression of HA-NRG1 type III in a hypomyelinating context (Q215X) could activate transcription of myelin genes and restore myelin thickness.
-We bred Q215X mice with the HA-NRG1 type III hemizygous transgenic mouse model (Nrg1t3) that overexpresses HA-NRG1 type III under the control of the neuronal Thy1.2 promoter (Campsall et al., 2002; Caroni, 1997).
+NRG1 type III expressed on axons determines whether Schwann cells will form myelin, and its thickness, through the activation of the master myelin gene transcription factor Egr2 (6, 18).
+Overexpressing NRG1 type III isoform in sensory and motor neurons significantly increases myelin thickness in the peripheral nervous system (7, 26).
+Q215X mutants present a hypomyelination with decreased myelin gene expression.
+Thus, we expect that introducing exogenous expression of HANRG1 type III in a hypomyelinating context (Q215X) could activate transcription of myelin genes and improve myelin thickness.
+We bred Q215X mice with the HA-NRG1 type III hemizygous transgenic mouse model (Nrg1t3) that overexpresses HA-NRG1 type III under the control of the neuronal Thy1.2 promoter (27, 28).

 Morphological and ultrastructure analysis of Nrg1t3;Q215X sciatic nerves were performed at one month of age and compared to Q215X heterozygote (Q215X) littermates.
-First, we confirmed by morphologic measurements that the newly generated Q215X and Nrg1t3 mice present hypomyelination and hypermyelination, with respectively 0.72 ± 0.01 and 0.53 ± 0.02 as G ratio, as compared to 0.67 ± 0.005 in wildtype littermates (Fig. 2 A-C).
-Second, we observed that double mutant animals present a dramatic recovery of myelin thickness when compared to Q215X, and return to a myelin thickness close to wild-type (WT) animals with a G ratio of 0.62 ± 0.01 (Fig. 2A-C).
+First, we confirmed by morphologic measurements that the newly generated Q215X and Nrg1t3 mice present hypomyelination and hypermyelination, with respectively 0.72±0.01 and 0.53±0.02 as g-ratio, as compared to 0.67±0.005 in wildtype littermates (Fig. 2 A-C).
+Second, we observed that double mutant animals present a recovery of myelin thickness when compared to Q215X, and return to a myelin thickness close to wild-type (WT) animals with a g-ratio of 0.62±0.01 (Fig. 2A-C).

-As previously described with transgenic expression of HA-NGR1 type III (Michailov et al., 2004; Velanac et al., 2012), the increase in myelin thickness was predominantly observed in small caliber axons (Fig. 2C).
-We also observed that Nrg1t3 animals present increased internodal length as well as more myelinated small caliber fibers from 1 to 2 μ m (Fig. EV2A-C).
+As previously described with transgenic expression of HA-NGR1 type III (7, 26), the increase in myelin thickness was predominantly observed in small caliber axons (Fig. 2C).
+We also observed that Nrg1t3 animals present increased internodal length as well as more myelinated small caliber fibers from 1 to 2 μ m (Supplementary Fig. 1).